Are you looking for the best luaus on Oahu that offer something special? Keep scrolling for my honest review of the Disney Aulani Luau on Oahu.

 They do have mini stages set up down the main aisle where performers hop up and dance so people in the back have a closer look.
 But, there are a lot of theatrical things that happen on the main stage.

-If you’re already spending a lot of money to go to the luau at Disney Aulani, you might as well pay a little higher Aulani luau prices to ensure that your family can see everything on the stage.
+If you’re already spending a lot of money to go to the luau at Disney Aulani, you might as well pay a little higher Aulani luau prices to ensure that your family can see everything on the stage with preferred seating.
+They definitely are much better seats than general seating.

 So, Is Ka Wa’a Luau the Best Luau on Oahu?

-The theatrical storytelling is pretty engaging for kids and it’s a great way to introduce them to Polynesian culture.
+The theatrical storytelling is pretty engaging for kids, and it’s a great way to introduce them to Hawaiian culture.

 What’s nice about larger luaus is that they can usually easily accommodate dietary restrictions.
 And Disney Aulani is definitely set up to host kids, so they understand what families need in order to have a fun experience.